Devam-Sheth/naptick-task-2/README.md

 ## Limitations & Future Work

-* The model's ability to provide truly "evolving" advice is dependent on the quality and quantity of the `evolving_advice_200.jsonl` data used.
+* The model's ability to provide a advice is dependent on the quality and quantity of the `dataset1.jsonl` data used.
 More sophisticated data generation and potentially larger models would improve this.
 * Relies on external library quality for Transcription/TTS.
 * CPU inference can be slow for response generation.
 GPU would improve speed.
 * Error handling can be further enhanced.